uwescience/hsistem-cloud101/_episodes/01_setup.md

 - "Run through other course prerequisites"
 keypoints:
 - AWS, Microsoft Azure and Google Cloud Platform are fantastic initial public cloud resources.
+- All three regularly visit UW: Purpose and outcome
 ---

 ### Your AWS account